TerisaManuel/Tech-Background/05-reflections/README.md

 - Troubleshooting technical problems where the answer wasn't obvious — learning to be systematic instead of guessing
 - Balancing multiple deliverables at once across hardware, AI, and personal projects

+---

-How I've Grown:
+## 📈 How I've Grown

 - My confidence has grown — I can now walk into a technical conversation and hold my own
 - I think differently about technology — I now see it as a problem-solving tool, not something intimidating
 - I have gone from zero to being able to build, troubleshoot, and document real technical work

-If I Did It Again:

-I would document everything from day one — the early brainstorms and mistakes are just as valuable as the finished work

-What's Next:

-Securing my first IT support role and continuing to build on everything I have proven through this programme Working toward CompTIA A+ certification to back up my practical skills with an industry recognised qualification

 ---

-## 📈 How I've Grown

-- [Write how your confidence has changed]
-- [Write how your technical ability has developed]
-- [Write how your thinking about technology has shifted]

----

 ## 🔁 If I Did It Again

-[Write one thing you would do differently and why.]
+- I would document everything from day one — the early brainstorms and mistakes are just as valuable as the finished work

   ---

 ## 🚀 What's Next

-[Write what you are working toward after this programme — your goals, your next steps, your mindset going forward.]
+- Securing my first IT support role and continuing to build on everything I have proven through this programme
+- Working toward CompTIA A+ certification to back up my practical skills with an industry recognised qualification

+---